Skip to content

 Sustainable Rate Cap (Hourly Capacity Only)

-To prevent "end of hour bursting" where devices ramp up to use remaining budget then overshoot the next hour, the hourly soft limit is capped at the sustainable rate (your hourly soft budget in kW) during the last ~10 minutes.
-This means even if you have headroom at 11:55, you won't turn on 5 kW of heaters that would overshoot noon.
+To prevent "end of hour bursting" where devices ramp up to use remaining budget then overshoot the next hour, the hourly safe pace is capped at the sustainable rate during the last ~10 minutes.
+This means even if there is available power at 11:55, PELS will not turn on 5 kW of heaters that would overshoot noon.

 Hour Transitions